FACILITIES & SERVICES

 The aim of the Neuhaus Dining Facility is to keep the cadets properly fueled and hydrated in order to help them face their daily challenges.
 Food is served cafeteria-style and all cadets are encouraged to choose responsibly.
 The dining highlights include a grand salad bar, sandwich station, juice and milk station, and fresh, local fruit at all meals.

 Whether a cadet is vegan or kosher, cadets with dietary restrictions will still be properly fed.
-Cadets simply need to speak with the dining facility manager so the staff can make any necessary accomodations.
+Cadets simply need to speak with the dining facility manager so the staff can make any necessary accommodations.
 Since MMA cadets originate from across the country and around the world, they may also make menu suggestions.

 The Mess Hall has the capacity to feed the entire Corps of Cadets at one time in the main dining area, and it also has separate dining areas for faculty, staff and guests.